“Glass’s ability to illuminate and deepen the mysteries of her characters’ lives is extraordinary.”

 —Michael Cunningham, author of The Hours

-I See You Everywhere, Glass’s third book, won the 2009 SUNY John Gardner Fiction Award.
+I See You Everywhere, Glass’s third book, won the SUNY John Gardner Fiction Award.
 The collection of linked stories chronicles 25 years in the lives of sisters Louisa and Clem.
-Writing in the New York Times Book Review, Liesl Schillinger says, “Rich, intricate and alive with emotion, the book reconstructs the complicated bonds between Louisa and Clem… In this novel, Glass has used the edges and color blocks of her own life to build an honest portrait of sister-love and sister-hate—interlocking, brave and forgiving—made whole through art, despite missing pieces in life.”
+Writing in The New York Times Book Review, Liesl Schillinger said, “Rich, intricate, and alive with emotion, the book reconstructs the complicated bonds between Louisa and Clem… In this novel, Glass has used the edges and color blocks of her own life to build an honest portrait of sister-love and sister-hate—interlocking, brave and forgiving—made whole through art, despite missing pieces in life.”